grebtsew/FloorplanToBlender3d/README.md

 # References and Imports
 During the development of this project I have been searching alot and copied code from StackOverflow.
-I share links to copied code here:
+I share links to copied code and other contributors here:

 * First look at problem : https://mathematica.stackexchange.com/questions/19546/image-processing-floor-plan-detecting-rooms-borders-area-and-room-names-t
 * Room detection : https://stackoverflow.com/questions/54274610/crop-each-of-them-using-opencv-python